Keegan Kolesar: Playing career

 Kolesar was drafted 69th overall in the 2015 NHL Entry Draft by the Columbus Blue Jackets.
-On June 24, 2017, Kolesar was traded to the Vegas Golden Knights in exchange for the Vegas' second-round draft pick in the 2017 NHL Entry Draft.
-He was called up to the Golden Knights on January 10, 2020 and made his NHL debut the following night against the Blue Jackets.
+On June 24, 2017, Kolesar was traded to the Vegas Golden Knights in exchange for Vegas' second-round draft pick in the 2017 NHL Entry Draft.
+He was called up to the Golden Knights on January 10, 2020, and made his NHL debut the following night against the Blue Jackets.

-On March 22, 2021, Kolesar scored his first career goal in the third period for the Golden Knights against the St. Louis Blues.
+On March 22, 2021, Kolesar scored his first NHL goal in the third period of the Golden Knights' 5–1 win against the St. Louis Blues.

+On June 13, 2023, Kolesar won his first Stanley Cup, with Vegas defeating the Florida Panthers 9-3 to win their first championship in franchise history.

+On December 13, 2024, during the 2024–25 season, and as a pending free agent, Kolesar signed a three-year extension with the Golden Knights, keeping him in Vegas through the 2027–28 season.